-The Trustee is owned by the Australian Industry Group and ACTU Super Shareholding Pty Ltd. ACTU Super Shareholding Pty Ltd holds the shares on behalf of the Australian Council of Trade Unions and participating unions.
+The Trustee is owned by the Australian Industry Group ('Ai Group') and ACTU Super Shareholding Pty Ltd. ACTU Super Shareholding Pty Ltd holds the shares on behalf of the Australian Council of Trade Unions ('ACTU') and participating unions.

-The Trustee paid the Australian Industry Group ('Ai Group') \$215,000 (2020: \$211,000) and the Australian Council of Trade Unions ('ACTU') \$215,000 (2020: \$211,000) for advertising related opportunities and general marketing for AustralianSuper.
-The Trustee also paid Ai Group \$122,000 (2020: \$132,000) and ACTU \$nil (2020: \$14,000) for directors' fees for AustralianSuper directors and alternate directors who were employed by Ai Group and ACTU.
+Prior to the change in administration arrangements detailed in note 1(a), the Trustee paid the Ai Group and the ACTU for advertising related opportunities and general marketing for AustralianSuper.
+After the change in administration arrangements, these payments were made by the Fund.
+The amounts paid were \$220,000 to Ai Group (2021: \$215,000) and \$220,000 to the ACTU (2021: \$215,000).
+The Trustee also paid Ai Group \$182,000 (2021: \$122,000) for AustralianSuper Directors, Alternate Directors and Committee members and the ACTU \$50,000 (2021: \$0) for AustralianSuper Directors and Alternate Directors who were employed by Ai Group and the ACTU.

-Under the terms of the Trust Deed, the Trustee is entitled to receive trustee services fees, calculated by reference to the costs incurred by the Trustee in running the Fund.
+Under the terms of the Trust Deed, the Trustee is entitled to receive trustee service fees to compensate it for costs it incurs in running the Fund.
+Following the changes to the administration arrangements of the Fund detailed in note 1(a), these costs are limited to directors' fees and related costs.